Inbibo/adonisfx_docs/docs/maya/ribbon.md

  - **Attachments To Geometry**: For each vertex with a geometry attachment constraint weight greater than 0.0, a line will be drawn from the mesh vertex to its respective geometry target closest point at rest.
  - **Attachments To Transform**: For each vertex with a transform attachment constraint weight greater than 0.0, a line will be drawn from the mesh vertex to its respective transform target.
   - **Fiber Constraints**: For each pair of vertices forming a constraint a line will be drawn.
 If the <i>Triangulate Mesh</i> option is disabled the debugged lines will align with the edges of the mesh polygons.
 If the <i>Triangulate Mesh</i> option is enabled the debugged lines will align with the edges of the underlying triangulation of the mesh.
  - **Muscle Fibers**: For each vertex, a line will be drawn showing the direction of the muscle fibers.
+In addition, the colors of the fibers will be modulated given the *Activation* value by interpolating the *Fibers Color* and the *Activation Color*.
+This will allow to debug the activation on the muscle more precisely.
  - **Shape Preservation**: For each vertex with a shape preservation weight greater than 0.0, a line will be drawn from each adjacent vertex to the opposite adjacent vertex.
  - **Slide On Geometry**: If the *Max Sliding Distance* value is greater than 0.0, for each vertex with a slide on geometry weight greater than 0.0, a line will be drawn from the mesh vertex to the closest point on its respective geometry target.
  - **Slide On Segment**: For each vertex with a slide on segment weight greater than 0.0, a line will be drawn from the mesh vertex to the closest point to its respective segment.